 Any human activity that is augmented by software or hardware is, technically speaking, interacting with AI.
-The thermostat that you set at 72 degrees and automatically shuts off when the room cools down to that temperature is an AI.
+The thermostat that you set at 72 degrees and shuts off when the room cools down to that temperature is an AI.
 It has intelligence because it has been programmed to shut off when it senses an ambient air temp of 72, and it is not human (it is artificial).

 That little notice that appears on your car’s display that says your right front tire is under-inflated?
 AI.